News > Tracking Avoided Carbon in Gazebo

 • For larger individual projects, try directly measuring pre- and post-conditions.
 Sometimes this can provide a more accurate, isolated result.
 When using this method, be sure to document a persistence strategy and regularly audit for savings persistence.
 Otherwise, you’ll have no validation that the avoided carbon is still being avoided.

-Energy management software such as Energy Sensei can help plant leaders and corporate energy managers track avoided carbon and avoided cost across business units and organizations.
+Energy management software such as Gazebo can help plant leaders and corporate energy managers track avoided carbon and avoided cost across business units and organizations.

-Reach out to our energy experts to learn how you can implement Energy Sensei today!
+Reach out to our energy experts to learn how you can implement Gazebo today!

 Share this post: